induktio/thinker/Details.md

 The config option `revised_tech_cost` attempts to remake this mechanic so that the research cost for any particular tech is fixed and depends mainly on the level of the tech.
 This follows the game design choices that were also made in later Civilization games.

 For example, in the default tech tree, Social Psych is level 1 and Transcendent Thought is level 16.
-Enabling this feature should notably delay the tech race in mid to late game.
-See also [a helpful chart](https://alphacentauri2.info/index.php?action=downloads;sa=view;down=355) of the standard tech tree.
+Enabling this feature should delay the tech race in mid to late game.
+See also [a helpful chart](https://www.dropbox.com/sh/qsps5bhz8v020o9/AAAkyzALX76aWAOc363a7mgpa/resources?dl=0&lst=) of the standard tech tree.
 The base cost for any particular tech is determined by this formula:

     5 * Level^3 + 75 * Level